saumyap24/aws-solutions-architect-associate-notes/Redshift/redshift.md

 ---
 ## Introduction to Redshift
 ---
-- AWS Redshift is the AWS managed, petabyte-scale solution for <u> Data Warehousing </u>
+- AWS Redshift is the AWS managed, petabyte-scale solution for <ins> Data Warehousing </ins>
-- Pricing starts at just <u> $0.25 per hour </u> with no upfront costs or commitments.
+- Pricing starts at just <ins> $0.25 per hour </ins> with no upfront costs or commitments.
 - Scale up to petabytes for $1000 per terabyte , per year
 - Redshift price is less than 1/10 cost of most similar services
 - Redshift is used for Business Intelligence
-- Redshift uses <u> OLAP (Online Analytics Processing System)</u>
+- Redshift uses <ins> OLAP (Online Analytics Processing System)</ins>
-- Redshift is <b> <u> Columnar Storage Database  </u> </b>
+- Redshift is <b> <ins> Columnar Storage Database  </ins> </b>
-- Columnar Storage for database tables is an important factor in optimizing analytic query performance because it <u> drastically reduces the overall disk I/O requirements </u> and reduces the amount of data you need to load from disk
+- Columnar Storage for database tables is an important factor in optimizing analytic query performance because it <ins> drastically reduces the overall disk I/O requirements </ins> and reduces the amount of data you need to load from disk

 ---
 ## Redshift Use Case